 - Parents who are concerned about their children's afterschool care miss an average of eight days of work per year.
 Decreased worker productivity related to parental concerns about afterschool care costs businesses up to \$300 billion per year.
 (Brandeis University, Community, Families and Work Program, 2004 and Catalyst & Brandeis University, December 2006) - In an evaluation of LA's BEST, three quarters of the parents surveyed indicated that since enrolling their children in the program, they worried significantly less about their children's safety and had more energy in the evening.
-A majority also indicated the program sizably saved their time.
-(UCLA Center for the Study of Evaluation, June 2000 and December 2005) - Parents in a TASC study said that the program helped them balance work and family life: 94 percent said the program was convenient, 60 percent said they missed less work than before because of the program, 59 percent said it supported them in keeping their job, and 54 percent said it allowed them to work more hours.
-(Policy Studies Associates, Inc., 2004)
+A majority also indicated the program sizably saved them time.
+(UCLA Center for the Study of Evaluation, June 2000 and December 2005) - An evaluation of New York City's Out-of-School Time Programs for Youth initiative found that 74 percent of parents of participants agreed that the program made it easier for them to keep their job, and 73 percent agreed that they missed less work than they had previously because their children attended the program.
+In addition, 71 percent of parents reported that they were able to work more hours because their children were in the program.
+(Policy Studies Associates, Inc., September 2009)